Uimalakki/react-native-fishing-diary-app/README.md

 # fishing diary app

-This branch uses external MongoDb database
+Unlike main branch this one uses external MongoDb database

-Code base needs refactoring
+Code base needs badly refactoring, changes from original branch were made in a hurry after midnight...